magnus-w/notes/inbox/Leadership.md

 ## Indecision
 - Waiting for a direction
-- Show a strong dire
+- Show a strong direction

 ## Bias for action
 - Snap them out of it